NAGALAND, NORTHEAST TRAVEL, PLACES, TRAVEL

 Travel | Exploring Shilloi Lake: Nagaland’s Limpid Legend

-The mountainous regions of North East India appear in perfect harmony with the flora and fauna, picture postcard scenery inhabited by the indigenous tribes and communities always seem to leave an indelible impression with anyone who visits the region.
-The magic of this region is that, it steers you out of your comfort zone and offers a beauty so raw and untouched that your adventurous spirit feels at home in these hills and valleys.
+The mountainous regions of North East India exude a remarkable harmony with its abundant flora and fauna.
+With picture-perfect scenery that resembles postcards, these regions are home to indigenous tribes and communities, leaving an indelible impression on all who venture there.
+The magic of this region is that it steers you out of your comfort zone and offers a beauty so raw and untouched that your adventurous spirit feels at home in these hills and valleys.

 RootsandLeisure_ShilloiLake